jsimplicio/jsimplicio.github.io/_posts/2019-4-15-screening-for-participants.md

 tags: [dscout, software development, screener, research, React app]
 ---

-In order to run a research study on dscout, researchers need participants.
-Recruit is a product that allows customers to find and screen research participants.
+To run a research study on dscout, researchers need participants.
+Recruit is the product that lets customers find and screen research participants.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/recruit-1.png" title="The new Recruit applications view with a question filter applied" />
-	<figcaption class="media-caption center">The new screener applications view with a question filter applied</figcaption>
+	<figcaption class="media-caption center">The screener applications view with a question filter applied</figcaption>
 </figure>

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/recruit-2.png" title="The new Recruit applications view the filter by mission applied" />
-	<figcaption class="media-caption center">The new screener applications view the filter by mission applied</figcaption>
+	<figcaption class="media-caption center">Scouts part of the first mission, as seen on on the filter "Filter by Mission"</figcaption>
 </figure>

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/recruit-3.png" title="Types of file exports from a screener" />
-	<figcaption class="media-caption center">Types of file exports from a screener</figcaption>
+	<figcaption class="media-caption center">File exports from screener application data</figcaption>
 </figure>

 <figure>